viterin/partial/README.md

 Fast, generic partial sorting algorithms in Go.

-Finding the top k items in a list is a common problem that's often solved by sorting the entire list.
-This works fine for small lists, but becomes a performance bottleneck as the list grows.
-This package provides a number of generic functions that solve the problem more efficiently.
+Finding the top k items in a list is often done by sorting it first.
+This approach is slow for large lists as time is wasted sorting irrelevant items.
+The partial package provides a number of generic partial sorting algorithms to find them more efficiently.
 The interface mirrors that of Go's slices package.
-See below for benchmarks comparing performance to that of Go's standard sorting algorithms.
+See below for benchmarks comparing performance to Go's standard sort.

 ## Installation